yingweiwo

 Pharmacodynamics

-Riluzole, a member of the benzothiazole class, is indicated for the treatment of patients with amyotrophic lateral sclerosis (ALS).
-Riluzole extends survival and/or time to tracheostomy.
-It is also neuroprotective in various in vivo experimental models of neuronal injury involving excitotoxic mechanisms.
-The etiology and pathogenesis of amyotrophic lateral sclerosis (ALS) are not known, although a number of hypotheses have been advanced.
-One hypothesis is that motor neurons, made vulnerable through either genetic predisposition or environmental factors, are injured by glutamate.
-In some cases of familial ALS the enzyme superoxide dismutase has been found to be defective.
+Riluzole belongs to the benzothiazole class of drugs and is indicated for the treatment of amyotrophic lateral sclerosis (ALS).
+Riluzole can prolong patient survival and/or tracheotomy time.
+It also exhibits neuroprotective effects in various in vivo experimental models of neuronal injury involving excitotoxic mechanisms.
+The etiology and pathogenesis of ALS are not fully understood, although many hypotheses have been proposed.
+One hypothesis is that motor neurons are vulnerable due to genetic susceptibility or environmental factors and are damaged by glutamate.
+In some cases of familial ALS, superoxide dismutase (SOD) defects have been found.
+BF-37 directly interferes with cellular processes of the skin's immune system, thereby reducing inflammation that causes skin redness and itching.
+Riluzole has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of ALS.
+Its neuroprotective effects involve dual regulation of GABAergic transmission and ion channels.
+[1][2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.